-Irvine Lake is currently closed to all water activities due to a disagreement between two government agencies.
+Irvine Lake is currently closed to all water activities, including fishing, with no expectation to open any time soon due to a disagreement between two government agencies.
 For almost 90 years Irvine Lake was the destination for Orange County fishermen and families seeking outdoor activities but sadly that has come to an end until Orange County and the Serrano Water District (SWD) can come to an agreement on water recreation rights.

 Why is Irvine Lake Closed?